Chisholm Trail Facts

 WHAT IS A CATTLE DRIVE?

-It is the movement of cattle to another location, generally for purpose of selling cattle and/or moving cattle to other pastures.
+It is the movement of cattle from one location to another, generally for the purpose of selling and/or moving them to other pastures.
 The most famous cattle drives were from Texas to Kansas after the Civil War.

 HOW MANY CATTLE WENT UP THE CHISHOLM TRAIL?